dgtldrifter/dgtldrifter.github.io/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy to Github Pages

+Run `ng deploy --branch=master` to deploy the angular application to the master branch for user pages.
+Just run `ng deploy` to deploy to the gh-pages branch, which is the default branch for project pages.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).